 An epidural is a local anesthetic that numbs the nerves which carry pain signals to the brain.
 If you decide to have an epidural, an anesthetist numbs your back and inserts a small needle.
 Then a small tube is passed into your back and drugs are sent down this tube.
 It takes about 10 minutes to set up and another 10 minutes to start working.
 The pros are that it usually gives complete relief from the pain this can be good in a long labour if you need rest or are finding it particularly painful.
 Some cons to using an epidural are that it may need adjusting to work effectively, your legs can feel heavy, your blood pressure can drop or you may need an assisted delivery.

-I hope this has helped you to find out about some pain relief choices for your labour.
-Do your research, listen to other women and professionals but choose whichever pain relief choices are right for your labour.
+I hope this has helped you to find out about some pain relief choices for your childbirth.
+Do your research, listen to other women and professionals but choose whichever pain relief choices are right for your childbirth.
 When you have some ideas on how you would like your labour to go, start to write your birth plan.
 If you need some help try reading my guide to writing a quick and easy birth plan.